Meltdown & Spectre

 What Are Meltdown & Spectre?

-On the other hand, Spectre is a combination of two more vulnerabilities designated as CVE-2017-5753 and CVE-2017-5715 respectively, allowing hackers to exploit information stored in the cached files or the memories of the running applications.
-It affects the processors from Advanced Micro Devices (AMD), Advanced RISC Machine (ARM) and of course, Intel.
+On the other hand, Spectre is a combination of two more vulnerabilities designated as CVE-2017-5753 and CVE-2017-5715 respectively.
+These can be exploited by hackers to get access to information stored in the cached files or the memories of running applications.
+Spectre affects processors from Advanced Micro Devices (AMD), Advanced RISC Machine (ARM) and of course, Intel.

 Collectively, both these vulnerabilities have the potential to affect all the devices manufactured after 1995, irrespective of their manufacturers and operating systems.
 A grave risk that is!